kkithome/final-project-mia-ashley-sophia-kaluki/README.md

 OpenAI.
 (2024).
 ChatGPT (May 13 version) [Large language model]. https://chat.openai.com/chat/

 We used ChatGPT to help with the process builder that allowed us to call the scraper using Java.
+Additionally, ChatGPT was helpful for debugging firebase functions that update what events the user will be attending (and to maintain a local state via a button).

 Tailwind CSS. (n.d.).
 Tailwind CSS documentation (v2).
 Retrieved December 2, 2024, from https://v2.tailwindcss.com/docs